Is your trip to Argentina rapidly approaching and you’re wondering what to wear and what to leave behind?

 In the age of the smart phone, you need to get your phone ready for the trip.

-• Download a map: If you plan on going on a road trip, download a map of where you’ll be to use offline.
-Service can be non-existent in very rural areas outside of the cities.
-I like maps.me.
+- Download a map: If you plan on going on a road trip, download a map of where you’ll be to use offline.
+Service is non-existent outside of the main cities in regions like Patagonia.
+I like maps.me for this.

 Also, since you’ll need these apps I recommend getting a phone plan.
 Here are some options: